kyzmitch/Cotton/README.md

-# Сatowser - browser for iOS
+# Cotton - browser for iOS

 Building the code
 -----------------